Bringing critical wastewater management services to Royston and Union Bay

 Phase 1A will provide the foundational infrastructure needed for connection of future phases as communities grow, and all future connections will benefit from this work.

-Committees have recommended that a single storey Royston Pump Station be located at the base of Royston Road on the Northwest corner of the Royston Road/Marine Drive intersection.
+Committees have recommended that a Royston Pump Station be located at the base of Royston Road on the Northwest corner of the Royston Road/Marine Drive intersection.
 There are ongoing discussions to mitigate the potential impacts of coastal flooding for this pump station.
 Alternative options under consideration include:

 - Small community kiosk/underground pump station at proposed location, with a regional pump station located near Highway 19A